 instructs the Director of the Radiocommunication Bureau

+1 to take all necessary measures to facilitate the implementation of this Resolution;

-to review, once the validation software as described in resolves 3 is available, BR’s findings made in accordance with Nos.
+2 to review, once the validation software as described in resolves 3 is available, BR’s findings made in accordance with Nos.
 9.35 and 11.31.

-ANNEX 1 TO RESOLUTION 770 (WRC-19)
+ANNEX 1 TO RESOLUTION 770 (REV.WRC-23)

 Generic GSO reference links for evaluation of compliance with single-entry requirements for non-GSO systems